 Simplification of IT – Many organisations have complexity throughout their IT environment with examples of duplication, waste and poor performance across applications, infrastructure, and processes.
+Often this has been compounded further by agile initiatives creating larger application estates.
 For these organisations, simplification initiatives (such as application rationalisation, operating model improvement, technology consolidation and contract renegotiation), offer opportunities to deliver value to the business through reduced operating costs and more stable, better performing IT services.

 Start at the end – Any change requires a clearly defined target and a focus on outcomes.
 Simplification initiatives should be driven by a well-articulated vision that is understood and shared among the team.

 Understand the value stream – Much of the complexity in IT systems and processes has developed as a result of making technology-centric decisions and silo thinking.
 Changes to IT systems or services should be planned based on a clear understanding of the purpose of the services and the business outcomes that they enable.

 Understand the status quo – Without a clear, documented understanding of the current systems or processes, there is no baseline for simplification.
 Listening to the users, conducting a health check of the current landscape and analysing data about current performance are key components of getting this baseline understanding.